 View the interview with Dr. Hinman here.

-The A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition is proud to announce Global Perspectives, a new video series that interviews key actors in the global health field on their opinions and viewpoints regarding current health trends and practices.
-This month, the Health Campaign Effectiveness Coalition sits down with Dr. Alan Hinman to discuss changing attitudes toward campaign integration, vaccine hesitancy, and the (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative of COVID-19 on global health campaigns.
+The Health Campaign Effectiveness Coalition is proud to announce Global Perspectives, a new video series that interviews key actors in the global health field on their opinions and viewpoints regarding current health trends and practices.
+This month, the Health Campaign Effectiveness Coalition sits down with Dr. Alan Hinman to discuss changing attitudes toward campaign integration, vaccine hesitancy, and the impact of COVID-19 on global health campaigns.

 Dr. Hinman received his B.A. from Cornell University, M.D. from Western Reserve University, and M.P.H. from Harvard University.
 Since 1965 he has been involved in public health programs at the state, national, and international levels, primarily working with the Centers for Disease Control and Prevention (CDC).
 At CDC he served as Director of the Immunization Division (1977-1988) and the National Center for Prevention Services (1988-1995).
 In addition, he has worked for the State Health Departments of New York and Tennessee.